GerritCodeReview/summit_2021/speakers.md

 ### Ian Gauthier - Flywheel.io {#igauthier}

 Ian is a recent Master's graduate from [McGill University](https://www.mcgill.ca/), where he studied Software Engineering with a particular focus on Software Modelling and Software Repository Mining.
 Ian currently works at Flywheel.io.

+### Ben Rohlfs - Google {#brohlfs}

+Ben was the Gerrit frontend tech lead from 2019-2021 and is a maintainer since 2019.
+He loves working on web apps for delevopers and tries to make Gerrit users happy and productive.

+His largest contributions to Gerrit so far were the Attention Set, the new Checks API/UI (see lightning talks) and heading large infrastrucutre migrations such as JavaScript->TypeScript and Polymer1->2->3->Lit.